raspberrypilearning/relax-stretch/en/step_7.md

 ## Challenge: add your own exercise routine

 Well done!
-You have programmed a healthy 'sit and stretch' exercise program to keep yourself and others moving.
+You have programmed a healthy 'relax and stretch' exercise program to keep yourself and others moving.

 How would you like to improve your program?